How Much Do Doctors Earn in Australia? Every Specialty Ranked (ATO Data)

 Earning it takes a decade: pick your pathway

 Most named specialties in the table link to their training pathway guide, covering entry competitiveness, program length and college requirements for all 48 specialties.
-If you're still a junior doctor, your near-term pay is set by state awards, not this table: compare intern salaries by state or model your own roster in the take-home pay calculator.
+If you're still a junior doctor, your near-term pay is set by state awards, not this table: see doctor salary in Australia for the whole career arc from intern to consultant, compare intern salaries by state, or model your own roster in the take-home pay calculator.

 FAQ